secretstartups/handbook/infrastructure/team/reliability/datastores/index.html.md

 ### Priorities:
 - Iteration priorities are clearly expressed in the Iteration Planning Issue description.
-- We are still not using the Priority Labels, but we will do soon.
+- We are not using the Priority Labels yet, but we will do soon.
 That will allow us to track the issues in more detail and raise/lower priorities based on both external and internal factors, for every issue.